 Zero Trust isn't just a buzzword; it's a reality.
-76% of organizations have at least started implementing this strategy and 35% believe they are fully implemented.
-However, this data paints an overly optimistic picture as many organizations who consider themselves fully implemented are, by their own admission, not finished executing across all security risk areas.
-Today, the US is ahead on Zero Trust strategy adoption relative to other markets and continues to grow rapidly: compared to August 2020, Zero Trust strategy implementation in the US increased from 70% to 79%, a sizable jump in just eight months.
+76% of organisations have at least started implementing this strategy and 35% believe they are fully implemented.
+However, this data paints an overly optimistic picture as many organisations who consider themselves fully implemented are, by their own admission, not finished executing across all security risk areas.
+Today, the US is ahead on Zero Trust strategy adoption relative to other markets and continues to grow rapidly: compared to August 2020, Zero Trust strategy implementation in the US increased from 70% to 79%, a sizeable jump in just eight months.
 (See Exhibit 5) Although Zero Trust strategy currently predominates the security space, its ubiquity is relatively new.
 82% of companies implemented Zero Trust strategies within the past three years, with 21% doing so in the past 12 months.
-That said, 26% of US organizations began implementation 3+ years ago, versus 19% of Japanese organizations, 6% of organizations in Australia/New Zealand, and 3% of organizations in Germany.
-This earlier implementation in the US - in tandem with fewer budget constraints - may help explain why organizations in the US are ahead in Zero Trust adoption as compared to organizations in other markets.
-In a similar vein, the relative nascency of Zero Trust in Germany helps contextualize its lower adoption rates: 97% of German organizations only began implementation in the past three years.
+That said, 26% of US organisations began implementation three plus years ago, versus 19% of Japanese organisations, 6% of organisations in Australia/New Zealand and 3% of organisations in Germany.
+This earlier implementation in the US - in tandem with fewer budget constraints - may help explain why organisations in the US are ahead in Zero Trust adoption as compared to organisations in other markets.
+In a similar vein, the relative nascency of Zero Trust in Germany helps contextualise its lower adoption rates: 97% of German organisations only began implementation in the past three years.

 US (2020) US DE JP AUS/NZ

-Zero Trust implementation 70% 79% 75% 76% 71%
+76% Zero Trust implementation Zero Trust implementation 70% 79 % 75% 76% 71%

-.
-76% Fully implemented 27% 44% 19% 32% 28%
+Fully implemented 27% 44% 19% 32% 28%

-Zero Trust In progress 43% 35% 56% 44% 43%
+In progress 43% 35% 56% 44% 43%

-implementation

 35% Fully implemen ted

-• 42% Implementation n in progre SS
+42% Implementation n in progre SS